 Dr. Orr teaches courses of comparative Jewish literature and culture, and Hebrew language at Georgetown University's Program for Jewish Civilization.

-Previously, she has taught Modern Jewish Literature at Harvard University's Near East languages and Cultures Department, Advanced Conversational Hebrew and Elementary Hebrew at Columbia University's Hebrew Department.
+Previously, she has taught Modern Jewish Literature at Harvard University's Near East languages and Cultures Department, and Hebrew at Columbia University.